ElianKars/StreamDeck-Multiple-Counters/README.md

 ### Reset Action
-1. Drag the Reset action to your Stream Deck
+1. Drag the Reset Action to your Stream Deck
 2. Configure settings:
    - **`Title`**: Leave this field blank; it is only read for styling (font, size, alignment), not for the counter label.
-   - **`Normal-state title`:** Set the initial title for the reset action.
+   - **`Normal-state title`:** Set the initial title for the Reset Action.
    - **`Reset group ID`:** Match with counters you want to reset to 0.
 Example: `reset1`
    - **`Background Color`:** Choose normal state color.
    - **`Confirm Reset`:** Enable/disable double-press confirmation.